-In interpreting these concepts, courts have developed tests to judge legislative or administrative action which they have commonly framed as 'reasonableness', 'adequacy' or 'proportionality', most famously articulated in the South African Constitutional Court's 2001 decision in Grootboom.
+In interpreting these concepts, courts in different jurisdictions have developed various tests to judge legislative or administrative action which they have commonly framed as either 'reasonableness', 'adequacy' or 'proportionality'.
+For example, the reasonableness test was most famously articulated in the South African Constitutional Court's 2001 decision in Grootboom.
 In this case, the Court determined that the state's housing policy was unreasonable as it did not take into account the basic needs of homeless people for temporary shelter.
 By contrast, the Court's 1998 decision in Soobramoney held that criteria in the state's regulations governing the provision of dialysis services were reasonable.

 In addition, the Committee has also emphasized that policies must be designed and implemented in accordance with the procedural rights articulated in international human rights law, including the rights to information, participation, accountability and transparency.
 These principles are frequently referred to using the mnemonic device PANTHER.
-First devised by United Nations Food and Agriculture Organization (FAO), PANTHER stands for Participation, Accountability, Non-Discrimination, Transparency, Human dignity, Empowerment and Rule of Law.
+First devised by the United Nations Food and Agriculture Organization (FAO), PANTHER stands for Participation, Accountability, Non-Discrimination, Transparency, Human dignity, Empowerment and Rule of Law.
 These principles-which relate closely to the provisions of civil and political rights standards-have been further elaborated in the context of recent literature on a human rights-based approach to development.
-For example, it is widely agree that participation channels should not be tokenistic, should ensure the participation of every member of society without discrimination and should be regular mechanisms rather than ad-hoc consultations.
-Thus, in order to meaningfully engage with these participation channels, rights holders need to be able to exercise their rights to information, to freedom of expression, and to freedom of assembly.
-Access to effective judicial or other appropriate remedies for victims of ESC rights violations is another precondition for ensuring accountability.
+For example, it is widely agreed that participation channels should not be tokenistic, should ensure the participation of every member of society without discrimination and should be regular mechanisms rather than adhoc consultations.
+Furthermore, in order to meaningfully engage with these participation channels, rights holders need to be able to exercise their rights to information, to freedom of expression, and to freedom of assembly.
+Access to effective judicial or other appropriate remedies for victims of ESC rights violations is another precondition for ensuring human rights accountability.